IBM/opensource-ai-workshop/docs/pre-work/README.md

 You'll need:

-* [Ollama](#ollama) - This application allows you to locally host an LLM model on your computer.
+- [Ollama](#ollama) - This application allows you to locally host an LLM model on your computer.

-* [Visual Studio Code](#visual-studio-code) - We'll be walking through an extension to VSCode in this workshop.
+- [Visual Studio Code](#visual-studio-code) - We'll be walking through an extension to VSCode in this workshop.
+OR

-* [Python](#python) - Python is required because of InstructLab, and the demo code will be run on it.
+- [One of the Jetbrains IDEs](#jetbrains) - You can choose the one you want, if the wifi is bad, please reach out to a TA to give you a USB stick.
+- [Python](#python) - If you don't already have a proficently in a languge, please follow the `python` steps.
+- [AnythingLLM](#anythingllm) - This will be a GUI interface to your LLM(s).

 ## Ollama